uni-notes/uni-notes/docs/CS_Electives/Machine_Learning/02_Task_T.md

 ### Linear Separability

-Means the ability to separate points of different classes using a line, with/without a non-linear activation function
+Means the ability to separate points of different classes using a line, with/without non-linear [Activation_Functions](../Deep_Learning/03_Activation_Functions.md)

 $$
 f(u) = \begin{cases}